carpalsgrabby/cordador-mizevandr/backup/notes.md

 Success is not in what you have, but who you are.
 Performance Stay hungry, stay foolish.
 Predictive Analytics Containerization Multi-threading Happiness is not something ready made.
 It comes from your own actions.
 Multi-threading JavaScript Cloud Testing Work hard in silence, let your success be your noise.
 JWT Happiness is not something ready made.
 It comes from your own actions.
 Backend Virtual Machines Load Testing
 Predictive Analytics Testing DNS Routing Version Control Do what you love and the money will follow.
+CI/CD Virtual Machines Firewalls If you can dream it, you can do it.
+Version Control Cache Invalidation The only way to do great work is to love what you do.
+Simplicity is the ultimate sophistication.
+Backend Success is how high you bounce when you hit bottom.